 Versus Systems Announces Strategic Investment from Yat Siu, Executive Chairman and Co-Founder of Animoca Brands

-/EIN News/ -- LOS ANGELES, Oct.
-07, 2022 (GLOBE NEWSWIRE) -- Versus Systems Inc. (“Versus” or the “Company”) (Nasdaq: VS) announced today that the Company recently secured a strategic investment from Yat Siu, the Executive Chairman and Co-Founder of multi-billion-dollar digital entertainment company Animoca Brands and Chief Executive Officer of Outblaze Limited.
+LOS ANGELES, Oct.
+07, 2022 (GLOBE NEWSWIRE) -- Versus Systems Inc. ("Versus" or the "Company") VS announced today that the Company recently secured a strategic investment from Yat Siu, the Executive Chairman and Co-Founder of multi-billion-dollar digital entertainment company Animoca Brands and Chief Executive Officer of Outblaze Limited.
 A strategic partner of Versus Systems, Animoca Brands is a global leader in digital entertainment, gaming, and Web 3.0 applications.

 Mr. Siu's investment, through his company Outblaze, reflects his support for Versus' growth strategy and proprietary technology as the Company further expands its partnerships and products into advertising, streaming media, and Web 3.0.